emqx/emqx-docs/en_US/faq/faq.md

 ## Can EMQX store messages to database?

 The EMQX Enterprise supports data persistence.
-Please refer to [Sink and Source](../data-integration/data-bridges.md).
+Please refer to [Data Integration](../data-integration/data-bridges.md).

 ## Can I disconnect an MQTT connection from EMQX server?